-One interesting novelty regarding the 2020 edition of Cannondale Quick is that all bikes come with a Cannondale Wheel Sensor as an extra.
-You can connect it with the official Cannondale app to measure important metrics like time, speed, distance, and calories.
+One interesting feature regarding the 2021 edition of Cannondale Quick is that all bikes come with a Cannondale Wheel Sensor as an extra.
+Therefore you can connect it with the official Cannondale app to measure important metrics like time, speed, distance, and calories.
 It also stores information about service history and the service that needs to be done.

 If you like what you saw so far, keep reading below to find out more about each individual model.

 This is the most expensive model from Cannondale’s Quick line.
 It costs $1,600, which is a price that will get you an aluminum frame and a carbon fork.
 This model also has the famous Shimano 105 drivetrain with 22 gears to get you up and down any hills you find and make sure you’re never late.

 Quick 1 can also boast with a pair of powerful and precise Shimano hydraulic disc brakes that clench two 160mm rotors.
 It’s a bike that weighs just 23.41 lbs, so it’s ideal for commuters who want to be fast, or for fitness riders who are thirsty for better results.

 The women’s model has the same components as the men’s version but comes with women-specific geometry and some women-specific parts.
 Thanks to some different components, this model is also slightly lighter, with a weight of 23.28 lbs.
 The color of this bike is also different—the men’s model is black, whereas the women’s is gray.

 |Shimano 105 groupset||The same rims as on the cheapest model|